FASH-hub/super-quiiiizzz/readme.md

 # Super Quiiiiizzzz

+Web project developped while learning web development at H2B-Haute Ecole Bruxelles-Brabant, ESI (Ecole Supérieure de l'Informatique), first grade

+Web development tecnologies as Html, CSS,  JavaScript and Jquery are highlightned

-This is a website that proposes some quiz.
+It is a website that suggests some quiz.
 It starts with a page that suggests to choose a quizz from a serie of quiz.

 ![home](images/home.png)